Louie Schwartzberg: Career

 Schwartzberg is credited by many with pioneering the contemporary stock footage industry by founding Energy Film Library, a global company, which was acquired by Getty Images in 1997.

 In 2012 completed Wings of Life, a documentary feature for Disneynature, narrated by Meryl Streep.
 It won Best Theatrical Program at the Jackson Hole Science Media Awards 2012, and also won a Best Cinematography Roscar Award.
 The film reveals the fragile relationship between flowers and their pollination partners.

 In November, 2013 Mysteries of the Unseen World, a 3D-IMAX film with National Geographic was released in theaters worldwide.
 The film is a journey into invisible worlds that are too slow, too fast, too small and too vast for the human eye to see.

 In 2013, Schwartzberg founded the company Moving Art, which produces High Definition 2D and 3D movies featuring nature, cityscapes, and visual effects.
 He also founded the large format film company, BlackLight Films, featuring content such as documentaries and children's programming.
 Projects include America's Heart and Soul a story of Americans who are remarkable in their everyday lives, for Walt Disney Pictures; “America!”, a 26-episode half-hour series for The Hallmark Channel; and “Chasing the Light,” a one-hour documentary that aired on PBS.

 On April 6, 2014, he appeared in an interview with Oprah Winfrey on Super Soul Sunday (OWN TV) episode titled, The World Beyond What We Can See.
 For Netflix, he also made the series called Moving Art with six topics; flowers, forests, oceans, deserts, underwater and waterfalls.
 The seventh topic, about mushrooms, is the film Fantastic Fungi, released in 2019.
 Netflix has an additional six topics lined up: Koh Samui, Iceland, Africa, Angkor Wat, whales and dolphins, Big Sur and the Galapagos.

+His imagery was previously featured at the Vatican on December 8, 2015, when Pope Francis permitted art and nature projections on St. Peter’s Basilica for the Jubilee celebration, highlighting climate awareness.

+In 2022, Schwartzberg released Gratitude Revealed, a documentary 40 years in the making that explores how gratitude can reconnect us to ourselves, each other, and the planet.
+The film has been featured in over 200 in-person events, more than 50 virtual screenings, and 200 nonprofit partnership showings.
+It received extensive social media engagement and curriculum downloads, expanding its educational impact.

+In 2023, Schwartzberg’s visuals appeared at Tomorrowland and CORE Festival in Brussels.
+At Tomorrowland, mushroom visuals from Fantastic Fungi were displayed across a 130-foot-wide screen during performances.
+At CORE Festival, he gave a keynote in a 360° LED installation that immersed audiences in the world of fungi.

+In 2024, Schwartzberg’s nature imagery was projected on the 580,000 sq ft LED exterior of The Sphere in Las Vegas as part of a two-year Earth Day installation, using 16K resolution visuals viewed by thousands daily.